routbisu/swapi-ui/README.md

 ### How to run locally?

-1. Clone the repo to a local branch.
+1. Clone the repo to your a local folder.
 2. Ensure you are running the latest stable version of [Node.js](https://nodejs.org/en/download/package-manager/current) and [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable).
-3. Navigate to the project folder.
+3. Navigate inside the project folder.
-4. Run `yarn install` to install the depencies required to run the project.
+4. Run `yarn` to install the depencies required to run the project.
 5. Run `yarn dev` to run the web app in dev mode.

 ### Running tests